 veggies (cover the pizza with foil if the veggies are done before the crust).

-use a whole-wheat pita, whole-wheat tortilla, or whole-wheat or whole-grain
+night, use a whole-wheat pita, whole-wheat tortilla, or whole-wheat or

-English muffin as the crust.
-Toast first, then top with Canadian bacon, turkey
+whole-grain English muffin as the crust.
+Toast first, then top with Canadian

-sausage, grilled chicken or shrimp, or tofu, for example, and return to the
+bacon, turkey sausage, grilled chicken or shrimp, or tofu, for example, and

 Enjoy the pizzas on Phase 1 and Phase 2, above, plus:

 - Try whole-grain frozen pizza crusts on occasion.
 These usually contain small amounts of white enriched flour for tenderness but are a great convenience.
-For a Hawaiian pizza: Make a thin-crust pizza and top with a thin layer of tomato sauce, some Canadian bacon, shredded reduced-fat cheese, and chopped pineapple.
+For a Hawaiian pizza: Make a thin-crust pizza and top with a thin layer of tomato sauce, some Canadian bacon, shredded reduced-fat cheese, and chopped pineapple before baking.